Explore underwear’s function in decorating and manipulating the body.

 From typewriters to tablets, Interface presents the best information technology design of the past century.

-Curiosity and creativity are at the heart of engineering.
 This exhibition showcases Australian engineering successes that are among the best in the world.

 Locomotive No. 1 hauled New South Wales’ first train and is on permanent display at Powerhouse Museum.